leadedge/SpoutCam/README.md

 ### DirectX version

-The Master brnach contains a version of SpoutCam based on DirectX which has proven more efficient and faster.
-The OpenGL branch may not be updated after 2.007 release.
+The Master branch contains a version of SpoutCam based on DirectX which has proven more efficient and faster.
+The OpenGL version may not be updated after 2.007 release.

 ### Output folder